-An UPDATE statement may include RETURNING to return some values from the updated rows.
-RETURNING may include data from any column of the row, not only the columns that are updated by the statement.
+An UPDATE statement involving at most one row may include RETURNING in order to return some values from the row being updated.
+RETURNING may include data from any column of the row, not necessarily the columns that are currently being updated.
 It can include literals or expressions not associated with columns, if there is a need for that.